TRISTAN-ORF/TRISTAN/docs/source/getting_started.md

 :::{tip}
 :class: myclass1 myclass2
 :name: fasta_predict
-To apply TIS transformer on a small set of transcript sequences in fasta format, skip directly to [this section](#fa-process)
+To apply TIS transformer on a small set of transcript sequences in fasta format, skip directly to [the end of this page](#fa-process)
 :::

 Dictionary files (YAML/JSON) are the recommended approach to pass arguments to the tool.
 It is possible to list multiple configuration files.
 Required inputs are a **genome-level** reference and assembly file (`*.gtf`, `*.fa`).